magicchain/magicchain-blockchain/doc/API.md

 The protocol is based on JSON-RPC 2.0 with HTTP/1.x used as a transport.
 Both ends of communication MUST implement JSON-RPC 2.0 server since SERVER sends notifications to its counterparty.
-There MUST be exactly one counterparty with static IP-address which is stored in the SERVER's configuration file.
+There MUST be exactly one counterparty with static IP-address specified in the SERVER's configuration file.
 In contrast, single counterparty MAY communicate with multiple SERVERs.

 All RPC requests MUST be sent to HTTP URL: `http://.../mc/v1/api` using POST method.
 Content-Type header field MUST be set to `application/json`.

-Both positional and named parameters of JSON-RPC requests are supported by SERVER.
-Notification parameters (sent from the SERVER to its counterpart) are named.
+Both positional and named parameters of JSON-RPC requests are supported by the SERVER.
+Notification parameters (sent from the SERVER to its counterparty) are named.

 # Security

-Both directions of communication between SERVER and its counterparty are protected from malicious modifications and duplications with HMAC signatures.
+Both directions of communication between SERVER and its counterparty are protected from malicious modification by HMAC signatures.

+Protection from malicious request duplication is either unnecessary or ensured by the nature of data passed.

+Protection from malicious response duplication MAY be ensured by using unique JSON RPC request id for each request (e.g. UUID).

 The same HMAC key is used for both directions of communication.
 There's no need to use separate keys since compromising of any end of communication